con2/edegal/README.md

 For developing the backend or frontend components without Docker Compose, please see the set-up instructions in their respective README files under `backend/` and `frontend/`.

+If you need not touch the backend, you can also develop against the Conikuvat.fi backend.
+This is the default for local non-Docker development in the frontend.

 ## Testimonials

 * "That's mighty fast!"